-- 1. In a relentless effort to expand its product base and profit from the sale of infringing computer-based recommendation technologies, Cloudera has undertaken to copy the technologies and inventions of Gary Robinson, the inventor or the '282 patent and a co-owner of Fellowship Filtering. - 2.
-Cloudera has recognized the importance of providing accurate recommendations using collaborative filtering techniques such as those in the '282 patent.
+- 1. In a relentless effort to expand its product base and profit from the sale of infringing computer-based recommendation technologies, Salesforce has undertaken to copy the technologies and inventions of Gary Robinson, the inventor or the '282 patent and a co-owner of Fellowship Filtering. - 2.
+The technologies disclosed in the '282 patent are integral to the success of Salesforce's products.